-Don’t let their small size fool you, titles and scientific abstracts pack a punch!
-Your title and abstract are a brief summary of a paper or presentation.
-Often, this is the first chance you have to make an impression on the audience, and the basis for whether they decide to attend your presentation or read your paper.
+Though brief, titles and scientific abstracts may be the most important part of your paper or presentation.
+As an initial summary of your research, they are the first chance you have to make an impression on your audience and the basis for whether they decide to attend your presentation or read your paper.

 Before you start writing, think about the big picture.
 What is the relevance of your project?
 What is the context in which you will present your work?
 How does your project fit into the broader scope of the meeting or journal you are submitting to?
 Use the answers to these questions as the framework.